 The recipient will also receive a $110 rebate from PRSA National upon completion of the APR exam.

 The deadline to submit applications for the 2017 PRSA Hawaii APR Scholarship is Friday, June 2, 2017.
 Qualifying applications will be approved and scholarships awarded on a first-come, first-served basis

 Recipients of the PRSA Hawaii APR Scholarship must:

 Scholarship recipients who do not meet or maintain the above requirements, or who choose not to continue pursuing the credential for any reason will be required to reimburse the chapter for any amounts previously paid If the scholarship recipient is unable to complete the APR computer-based examination during the eligibility period, the scholarship recipient will be responsible for any deadline extension costs required by UAB.
 Reimbursement will not be required or expected if the recipient takes the APR exam and does not pass.

 To apply for accreditation, which is voluntary, a candidate must be a member of PRSA.
 It is recommended that the candidate also have at least five years of paid, full-time experience in the professional practice of Public Relations, or in the teaching or administration of Public Relations courses at an accredited college or university.

-Candidates who successfully pass the Review are notified within a month that they can then proceed taking an on-line multiple choice exam.
+Candidates who successfully pass the session are notified within a month that they can then proceed taking an online, multiple choice exam.
 The results are shared with the candidate within a few weeks after taking the exam.